jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-06-03-anatomyofabaremetalsynth_part6.markdown

   <figcaption>Digital audio output sent to I2S codec</figcaption>
 </figure>

-The breakout board then sends the output of the DAC to an amplifier (whose gain can be controlled by other pins exposed as inputs) whose analog audio output can be hooked up to headphones or a speaker.
+The breakout board then sends the output of the DAC to an amplifier (whose gain can be controlled by other pins exposed as inputs) and the resulting analog audio output can be hooked up to headphones or a speaker.

 # Appendix: Amplifying Analog Audio